HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 ### Web components and shadow DOM

 For some time, web development has been driven by a componentization model employed by numerous frameworks.
 The web platform has similarly evolved to provide encapsulation of logic and styling through web components and the shadow DOM.
-To kick off this year's analysis, we'll begin with [custom elements](https://developers.google.com/web/fundamentals/web-components/customelements).
+To kick off this year's analysis, we'll begin with <a hreflang="en" href="https://developers.google.com/web/fundamentals/web-components/customelements">custom elements</a>.

 {{ figure_markup(
     caption="The percentage of desktop pages that used custom elements.",